Skip to main content

 o Motivation and objectives (taken from any motivational letter presented by the candidate): 20 points

-• Evaluation of university career/curriculum vitae: maximum 30 points (30% total score) divided as follows:
+o Evaluation of university career/curriculum vitae: maximum 30 points (30% total score) divided as follows:

-• Master's degree grade: 5 points 110/110 cum laude; 3 points rating between 110-100; 1 point with a grade less than 100; participation in conferences with contribution: 2 points per conference, maximum 8 points;
+o Master's degree grade: 6 points 110/110 cum laude; 3 points grade between 110-100; 1 point with a grade lower than 100.

-• Language proficiency: maximum 6 points (6 points for level C, 4 for level B and 2 for level A) (6% total score);
+o Demonstrated linguistic competence against certification: maximum 6 points (6 points for level C, 4 for level B and 2 for level A) (6% total score);